JasonHaley/Redis.WebJobs.Extensions/README.md

 Current implementation borrows heavily from the ServiceBus extensions in the Azure WebJobs SDK.
 I'm slowly working on refactoring the implementation.

-Currently I have two extensions implemented:
+Currently I have four extensions implemented: RedisPublish, RedisSubscribe, RedisAddOrReplace, RedisGet.

 #RedisPublish
 A binding that will publish a message to a Redis Channel.